Scientists have yet to study who gets caught cheating the most, men or women, but clinicians and preliminary data suggest a few theories.

 Who cheats more, men or women?
 It’s a question frequently asked.
 As it stands, men tend to cheat more than women.
 According to information collected by the 2018 General Social Survey, 20 percent of married men and 13 percent of married women have slept with someone other than their partner.
-But there’s evidence the infidelity gap, the discrepancy between men and women’s infidelity is closing.
+But there’s evidence that the infidelity gap, or the discrepancy between men and women’s infidelity, is closing.
 This isn’t due to the fact that men are having fewer affairs than they once did.
-Rather it has to do with the fact that women are cheating more often than men are.
+Rather, it has to do with the fact that women are cheating more often now.
 Or so some data reveals.

-Why do men cheat?
-Well, men are more prone to casual and opportunistic cheating, which plays a big part in why they get caught.
-Infidelity, for some men, is evidence of recklessness but it’s also proof that they desire For women, however, cheating may be evidence of a more thought-out plan to address perceived needs.
+Men are more prone to casual and opportunistic cheating, which plays a big part in why they get caught.
+Infidelity, for some men, is evidence of recklessness, but it’s also proof that they desire For women, however, cheating may be evidence of a more thought-out plan to address perceived needs.
 The potential costs of being sexually reckless is otherwise too high.
-Intimate partner violence, which one out of three women experiences at some point, is often triggered by infidelity.
+Intimate partner violence, which one out of three women experiences at some point in their lives, is often triggered by infidelity.

-Sex therapist Candice Cooper-Lovett agrees with Nelson that women’s ability to hide infidelity is at least somewhat adaptive.
-“A lot of women in my practice have shared that cheating was something that you take to the grave with you because men can’t handle cheating in the way that women do, or are expected to,” she explains.
+Sex therapist Candice Cooper-Lovett, Ph.D., agrees that women’s ability to hide infidelity is at least somewhat adaptive.
+“A lot of women in my practice have shared that cheating was something that you take to the grave with you because men can’t handle cheating in the way that women do, or are expected to,” she says.

 It’s important to note that emerging data suggests this dynamic might change.
-One ongoing online survey conducted by the academic blog Truth About Deception currently includes 61,901 women and 31,238 men (results are ongoing and updated daily).
-Sixty-seven point three percent of male cheaters reported cheating on their spouses more than once, compared to 53.5 percent of women.
-Of those, 21.5 percent of men were suspected of cheating, compared to 40.1 percent of women.
-Finally, 39.2 percent of male cheaters said they eventually got caught, compared to 48 percent of women.
+One online survey conducted by the academic blog Truth About Deception currently includes 62,773 women and 32,170 men (results are ongoing and updated daily).
+Nearly 67 percent of men reported cheating on their spouses more than once, compared to about 53 percent of women.
+About 22 percent of men thought their partner had suspected them of cheating, compared to 40 percent of women.
+Finally, 39 percent of male cheaters said they eventually got caught, compared to almost 48 percent of women.

 But that’s survey data that hasn’t been subjected to scientific controls.
 It’s enough that Nelson acknowledges men may be getting better at sneaking around.
 But it’s a grudging acknowledgment.